Disclaimer:

 Several other terms may sound like debt to income.

 Equity debt helps assess a company's financial health and its ability to secure loans for expansion or capital investments.
 A debt to income ratio calculator, while typically used for personal finance, can be adapted to evaluate a business's debt load relative to its income, aiding in risk assessment for potential lenders.
-Learn more about what constitutes a favorable metric in our guide on What is a Good Debt to Equity Ratio.
+Learn more about what constitutes a favorable metric in our guide on

 The credit utilization ratio compares your revolving debts to your credit limits, mainly focusing on credit cards.
 Aim to keep this ratio below 30% to improve your credit score.
 While not directly related to a debt to income ratio calculator, lowering your credit utilization can positively impact your financial health and creditworthiness.